Airlines will help the Afghan evacuation through a post-WWII program. Here’s how it came to be.

 This is the third time the CRAF has been used.

-It was first activated during the Persian Gulf War to bring passenger jets, cargo transports and crews to aid the massive deployment of U.S. troops and supplies to the region from August 1990 to May 1991, and their eventual return.
+It was first activated during the Persian Gulf War to bring passenger jets, cargo transports and crews to aid the deployment of U.S. troops and supplies to the region from August 1990 to May 1991, and their eventual return.

 The second was for Operation Iraqi Freedom, from February 2002 to June 2003.

 On Sunday, the Defense Department announced the 18 commercial jets it will use to increase U.S. military airlift capability: three planes each from American Airlines, Atlas Air, Delta Air Lines and Omni Air; two from Hawaiian Airlines; and four from United Airlines.
-The commercial planes will not fly into Kabul’s Hamid Karzai International Airport, but they will ferry passengers from transit centers and U.S. military bases in Persian Gulf Arab nations such as Qatar and the United Arab Emirates, where Afghans are being processed for resettlement in other countries.
+The commercial planes will not fly into Kabul’s Hamid Karzai International Airport, but they will ferry passengers from transit centers and U.S. military bases in nations such as Qatar and the United Arab Emirates, where Afghans are being processed for resettlement in other countries.
 Government officials have said they hope the program eases the burden on some of these overwhelmed bases.

-The orders to use commercial jets come as the U.S. struggles to ramp up its evacuation efforts for the thousands of Afghans trying to flee the Taliban’s control.
+The orders to use commercial jets come as the United States struggles to ramp up its evacuation efforts for the thousands of Afghans trying to flee the Taliban’s control.

-“The Department does not anticipate a major impact to commercial flights from this activation,” Pentagon press secretary John Kirby said in a statement Sunday.
+“The Department does not anticipate a major impact to commercial flights from this activation,” Pentagon press secretary John Kirby said in a statement on Sunday.

 In a statement late Sunday morning, United Airlines said it would participate as “a global airline and flag carrier for our country.”

-“We embrace the responsibility to quickly respond to international challenges like these,” the statement continued, “and use our expertise to ensure the safe passage of our fellow countrymen and women as well as those who have risked their lives to help keep them safe.”
+“We embrace the responsibility to quickly respond to international challenges like these,” the statement said, “and use our expertise to ensure the safe passage of our fellow countrymen and women as well as those who have risked their lives to help keep them safe.”

 Delta Air Lines also responded to the government’s orders and said the company “is scheduled to have multiple relief flights arriving back in the United States beginning Monday morning,” adding that it will use spare aircraft and that its commercial operations are not being affected.

-“For decades, Delta has actively played a role in supporting the U.S. Military and our troops,” said John Laughter, Delta executive vice president and chief of operations.
+“For decades, Delta has actively played a role in supporting the U.S. Military and our troops,” said John Laughter, Delta’s executive vice president and chief of operations.
 “And we are again proud to pledge Delta people and our aircraft in support our country’s relief efforts.”

 Adela Suliman contributed to this report.